Temybroder/Load-Test-Tool/README.md

 This is a Custom Node.js based Load Testing tool.
-This tool fires requests in rapid successions to an end-point, and reports the response time for each endpoint, as well as the average time for all the fired requests.
+This tool fires requests in rapid successions to a given end-point, and reports the response time for each endpoint, as well as the average time for all the fired requests.